Loading images

 The safety of your children at our school is a top priority, both in the physical world and the online world.

-As such we have dedicated this page of the website to keep you, the parents, updated on any online safety concerns and information as it is released.
+As such we have dedicated this page of the website to keep you, the parents, updated on any online safety concerns and information we think you'd like to know.
 If you have any questions about how to keep your children safe online then please come in and speak to us.

 To the right are useful links and documents that will help you to better understand the online world and how you can keep your children safe online at home.